 Stay Safe.
 Stay Dedicated.

 When training your officers, it is a priority to ensure that they receive quality de-escalation training with a curriculum that contains applicable and reliable knowledge.
 Creating your own curriculum is a process – it takes time, it takes money and both of those are valuable things that you would like to save!
-On the other hand, when looking at purchasing a curriculum, there is a chance that some courses may have not gone through a certification process that meets State and POST requirements for de-escalation training.
+On the other hand, when looking at purchasing a curriculum, there is a chance that some courses may have not gone through a certification de-escalation training for police process that meets State and POST requirements for de-escalation training.

 On top of those benefits, VirTra puts our V-VICTA courses through a rigorous approval process with IADLEST.
 IADLEST offers the National Certification Program (NCP) of which sets a high standard in providing quality education for law enforcement nationwide.
 This means that all of our courses are equipped with extensive training materials for your team to work through.